-Users who do not have a cellphone or are unable to use the Duo mobile app to receive push notifications, can request a U2F (Universal 2nd Factor) Hardware Token from the Help Desk (Walker, 404).
+Users who do not have a cellphone or are unable to use the Duo mobile app to receive push notifications, can request a U2F (Universal 2nd Factor).
 A U2F Token is a piece of hardware (looks like a USB drive) that can clip on a keychain.
 When using Duo, instead of receiving a push notification, text message, or call, a user can plug in the U2F Token and tap the button on it to authenticate their login attempt.

 When logging into an Emerson service or application that requires two factor authentication (more information on 2FA and Duo here: Duo, Single Sign-On, & Two Factor Authentication) for the first time you will be prompted with the following screen:

 - Click Start Setup.

 - On the next screen, choose U2F Token and click Continue.

 - When you get to the next page, make sure you have pop-ups enabled before clicking continue.
 To enable pop-ups in Google Chrome see, Block or Allow Pop-ups in Chrome.